JaumeTorrelles/littleProc/README.md

 ## Usage

 This project was built using **Quartus II 9.0sp2 Web Edition**.
-Open the `Projecte/LittleProc.qpf` file with this version (or compatible newer versions) to load the project.
+Open the `Projecte/LittleProc.qpf` to load the project.